Tips on How to Find a Second Job

 If you can find a decent work at home job, and there are some, it can be a great way to supplement your income.
 Here's how to find work at home employment, as well as how to research work at home jobs to make sure they are legitimate and avoid scams.

 Some people can juggle two full-time jobs, but it's tough.
 Working part-time at job #2 is a better option.
-Here are the best sites to use to search for part time jobs, part time job listings, how to find a part-time job, how to apply for part time jobs, part time job applications, resumes and letters, and job search tips for part-time job seekers.
+Here are the best sites to use to search for job listings, tips for how to find and apply for a part-time job, resumes, and letters, and job search tips for part-time job seekers.

 Visiting employers like restaurants, hotels, resorts, and stores in-person can be a good way to find a second job in those sectors.
 Introduce yourself to the manager and inquire about jobs.
 A polished appearance and an upbeat personality will be essential.
 Try to visit at non-peak times.